 Equally, after implementing a change, remember to clearly communicate the steps you’ve taken to your audience to show you’ve done what you promised.

 You can find feedback loops in every area of a business.
-From creating a better environment for employees to building better services for customers, feedback loops are a useful tool.
+From creating a better environment for employees to building better services for customers, feedback loops are a useful strategy.

 Feedback loops come in many different formats.
 What sets them apart is who is providing the feedback and what changes you’ll make based on that feedback.